Kinetic energy in random recurrent neural networks: Kinetic energy analysis

 Since $x(t)$ is a Gaussian process with a fixed initial condition (chosen to be zero here), its single-time probability distribution at any time $t$ is fully characterized by a Gaussian distribution with mean $\langle x(t) \rangle$ and variance $\Delta_{tt}$.
 This distribution can be expressed as~\cite{Exact-2025}:

 The mean is zero, as indicated by the following formal solution:

-The variance is determined self-consistently by solving the single-unit DMFT equations [Eq.~\ref{DMFT_Dynamics}, see also Appendix~\ref{Algorithm}].
+The variance is determined self-consistently by solving the single-unit DMFT equations [Eq.~\eqref{DMFT_Dynamics}, see also Appendix~\ref{Algorithm}].

 To verify this theoretical prediction, we simulate RNN dynamics ($N=5000$) and collect samples of $x(t)$ at the steady state of the system as an empirical distribution.
-As shown in Fig.~\ref{Fig3}, the probability density obtained from the DMFT framework (represented by the dashed lines) agrees remarkably well with the histograms derived from large-scale numerical simulations of the RNN dynamics.
+As shown in Fig.~\ref{Fig4}, the probability density obtained from the DMFT framework (represented by the dashed lines) agrees remarkably well with the histograms derived from large-scale numerical simulations of the RNN dynamics.
 Furthermore, as the coupling strength $g$ increases, the width of the distribution gets broadened, indicating a strong effect of chaotic fluctuations in the network activity.
 This observation is also in accord with the kinetic energy growth analyzed before.

-In Fig.~\ref{fig4}, the dynamical trajectories of the RNN and the corresponding trajectories from the DMFT equations are shown for different values of $g$.
+In Fig.~\ref{fig5}, the dynamical trajectories of the RNN and the corresponding trajectories from the DMFT equations are shown for different values of $g$.
 As $g$ increases, the fluctuations in the trajectories become more pronounced.
-The algorithmic steps for solving the DMFT equation [Eq.~\eqref{DMFT_Dynamics}] can be found in Appendix.~\ref{Algorithm}.
+The algorithmic steps for solving the DMFT equation [Eq.~\eqref{DMFT_Dynamics}] can be found in Appendix~\ref{Algorithm}.
+This result provides an intuitive understanding about why the distribution of stationary activity gets broadened in Fig.~\ref{Fig4} and about why the arc length growth rate increases with $g$ in the next section.

+Next, we explore how the stationary activity is geometrically distributed.
+We consider a kinetic energy optimization, which will be compared with the original non-gradient RNN dynamics [see Eq.~\eqref{neuron_dynamics}].
+Introduced in an earlier work~\cite{Qiu-2025}, the kinetic-energy optimization dynamics read